 After the initial implementation, World Fuel expanded both its BlackLine user base and solutions usage, from what was once Oracle ERP entities only to non-Oracle entities as well.
 It’s part of an iterative strategy for continuous optimization based on sound processes.

 “When we first went live, we were looking to stabilize, and now there’s an opportunity to take a deeper dive and see if additional matching can be done,” Herrera says.
 “Even within account recs and matching, I’d say we’re kind of scraping the surface.”

 To date, World Fuel has achieved a 79% increase in auto-certified reconciliations, from 1,767 in October 2017 to 3,162 in August 2018, with additional gains in the pipeline.
 It also significantly increased its transaction matching percentage for cash reconciliations to 75%.
 And with access to BlackLine, internal auditors spent fewer than 150 hours on annual cash reconciliations testing—half the time needed in the past.

 “Our BlackLine project standardized our data and gave us visibility to do more timely reconciliations,” says Herrera.
-“In the past, we only reconciled cash at month end—now we’re doing it twice a month and have cut 40 to 50% of time from monthly auditing of cash reconciliations.”
-As Herrera notes, modern platforms like BlackLine have enabled World Fuel to energize their teams to pursue innovations and new value.
+“In the past, we only reconciled cash at month end—now we’re doing it twice a month and have cut 40 to 50% of the time from monthly auditing of cash reconciliations.”
+As Herrera notes, modern platforms like BlackLine have enabled World Fuel to energize its teams to pursue innovations and new value.

 Herrera also champions benchmarking and networking with other leading companies, throughout the year and at events such as BlackLine’s annual InTheBlack user conference, to learn and share best practices.